 Art therapy has a foundation in psychology.
 It addresses emotional and developmental needs through the combination of the art activity and therapy relationship.
-The perspective of my practise focuses on self-expression and the immediate shared space.
+The perspective of my practise focuses on self-expression and the immediate shared space of therapy sessions.

 Sessions are designed to allow for freedom of expression but also, to either moderate or expand responses.
-For some clients, visual expression is more accessible than language or assists with verbal expression.
+For some clients, visual expression is more accessible than language and may assist with verbal expression.

-People of all ages and varying counselling needs can use art therapy and find it helps access thoughts and feelings that are difficult to articulate in words leading to healing.
+People of all ages and varying counselling needs can use art therapy and find it helps access thoughts and feelings that are difficult to articulate in words which leads to healing.

 Benefits of art therapy for autistic clients

 I work with clients to provide a situation of shared artistic activity which provides an alternate focus between the artistic process and social engagement, a situation which is less threatening as a social situation for individuals on the autistic spectrum.

 The benefits of art therapy for autistic clients are potentially considerable, and often individually based.
 Some benefits I have observed in my work are described below.

 - Allow for self expression and emotional expression.

 - Address sensory processing needs.